Enteee/plantuml-parser/README.md

 ### `parse(data, options)`

 Parse PlantUML in `data`.
-Returns the a parse result.
+Returns the parse result.

 * `data`: data to parse
 * `options`: supports all [PEG.js parser options].
 Enable tracing with